remerge/remerge.github.io/src/index.md

 :------------ | :------------- | :------------
 app_id (**M**) | iTunes or Google Play Store App ID  | 553834731, com.king.candycrush
-event (**M**)| name of the event | purchase, add_to_basket, level_2_reached ts (**M**)| event timestamp as [unix epoch](http://en.wikipedia.org/wiki/Unix_time), timezone should be UTC | 1427976389 partner (**M**)| name of the tracking partner | supergame key (**M**)| key of the partner (provided by remerge) | x34dlx
+event (**M**)| name of the event | purchase, add_to_basket, level_2_reached value | event value (can be an abritrary properly encoded string) | sock, 41231, 1-0 ts (**M**)| event timestamp as [unix epoch](http://en.wikipedia.org/wiki/Unix_time), timezone should be UTC | 1427976389 partner (**M**)| name of the tracking partner | supergame key (**M**)| key of the partner (provided by remerge) | x34dlx